OAuth-Apis/apis/README.md

 ### Plugging in your custom implementations

 The Authorization Server is wired up using a Spring configuration.
 The class `org.surfnet.oaaas.config.SpringConfiguration` in the apis-authorization-server-war module is responsible for wiring up the dependencies.
 You don't need to override this configuration if you only want to change the authentication (and/ or the user consent) as we have externalized this into the apis.application.properties file.
-The authorization server started up with the maven jetty plugin uses the apis.application.properties file in apis-authorization-server-war/src/test/resources.
+The authorization server which you have started  up with the maven jetty plugin uses the apis.application.properties file in apis-authorization-server-war/src/test/resources.

 In real life deployment you will need to provide the authorization server with an external apis.application.properties file.
 We have not put this into the war file as you would end up with an environment specific war application.The apis.application.properties file contains all environment specific variables like database settings and the authentication implementation: